michaelsaccio/Coffee-ML/README.md

 This project focuses on predicting coffee degradation using taste notes.
 The goal is to provide a tool for coffee quality assessment based on the input of taste characteristics.
 The project encompasses various stages, including data preprocessing, feature reduction, machine learning model implementation, and evaluation.

+## Results

+As of the latest update (2024-01-13), the NLP model demonstrates approximately 15% improvement in predicting coffee degradation compared to using the sample mean.
+While this improvement might not be considered groundbreaking, it signifies a statistically significant impact of taste notes on degradation.
+The significance is validated through a paired t-test, indicating that the effect of taste notes can be predicted to a certain degree.

 ## Project Structure

 - **Data Preparation:**